tegonal/scripts/README.md

 -v                            the version for which we prepare the dev cycle --project-dir                 (optional) The projects directory -- default: .
 -p|--pattern                  (optional) pattern which is used in a perl command (separator /) to search & replace additional occurrences.
 It should define two match groups and the replace operation looks as follows: \${1}$version\${2}
---before-pr-fn                (optional) defines the function which is executed before preparing the release (to see if we should release) and after preparing the release -- default: beforePr (per convention defined in scripts/before-pr.sh)
+--before-pr-fn                (optional) defines the function which is executed before preparing the release (to see if we should release) and after preparing the release -- default: beforePr (per convention defined in scripts/before-pr.sh).
+No arguments are passed
---after-version-update-hook   (optional) if defined, then this function is called (passing version, projectsRootDir and additionalPattern) after versions were updated and before calling beforePr
+--after-version-update-hook   (optional) if defined, then this function is called after versions were updated and before calling beforePr.
+The following arguments are passed: -v version --project-dir projectsRootDir and --pattern additionalPattern

 --help     prints this help
 --version  prints the version of this script